ailmoreno/cse15l-lab-reports/lab-report-week-7.md

 # Part 2
 *Second, start already logged into a ssh session.
 Then, make the edit for the task you chose in Vim, then exit Vim and run bash test.sh.*

-This method was the most comfortable and fastest for me, effectively taking around 40 minute to do.
+This method was the most comfortable and fastest for me, effectively taking around 40 seconds to do.
 The first method took too long, around 1 minute and 20 seconds.

 I was struggling especially with writing the whole scp code, it was faster to already be logged into ssh and making the edits inside the code.